Siphon880gh/devbrain/AI Prompt Engineer (1. Can optimize prompts)/__Prompt Engineering - Fundamentals and Optimizations/_ Prompt Optimization Walkthrough and Documentation Template.md

 This workflow helps you **improve a prompt without losing the original intent**, and **document both the unoptimized and optimized versions** so you can reuse, audit, and iterate reliably.

 Core rule:
-**The Original Prompt is the source of truth.**
+**The Original Prompt gets rewritten at an 8th grade level and serves as the source of truth for all optimizers.**
-Optimized prompts are regenerated artifacts—not manually patched.
+Optimized prompts are regenerated artifacts—never manually patched.

 ---